 The drizzle in Hay-on-Wye turns into driving rain-showers when I visit Pwll-y-Wrach waterfall and pool in the Brecon Beacons National Park, near Talgarth in south Powys.
 I am the only person wandering the fenced nature reserve, in the rain, and I have time to reflect and think, about rewilding, about reforestation, about poetry, and about time.
 Pwll-y-Wrach means 'Witches' Pool' and so I scan the sandstone and mudstone of the waterfall's structure to see if I can discern the shapes of witches, or even features of women in the rock.
 I have always done this, as far back as I can remember: looking at the rocks and cracks and chutes of waterfalls to see what shapes I see, the same way children gaze at clouds and see hares and horses and giants.
 Adults mostly see cumulus or cumulo-nimbus or stratus or cirrus cloud types, rather than climatic art.
 We know, at some deep level, that we have lost an essential magic when we no longer see figures in the clouds – perhaps that is why Antoine de Saint-Exupéry's The Little Prince remains a perennial best-seller.
 At university, I was trained to differentiate between the various types of clouds.
 Now, I am unlearning some of that, or pushing the knowledge into a filing cabinet in the brain labelled 'Open only in case of imaginative failure'.
 I see no images of witches in the waterfall, although to my dismay a Ninja Turtle shows up.
-There's a Buddha-figure in there though – and then I see the Earth-goddess, amply-proportioned to withstand famine, as all fertility-goddesses should.
+There's a Buddha-figure in there though – and then I see the Earth-goddess, amply-proportioned to withstand famine, as all fertility-goddesses should be.
 The water pouring over the limestone lip of the waterfall gurgles in base notes, Welsh-accented, before showering and renewing the goddess in the rock and then tumbling into the pool.

-That's when I realise that the sound of the lines written by Welsh poets and poets of Welsh heritage is infused with the sound of water – the notes splash liquidly from the page, the rhythm is the soft metre of falling drops, or the sweeping of successive sheets of rain.
+The cadence of the lines written by Welsh poets and poets of Welsh heritage is infused with the sound of water – the notes splash liquidly from the page, the rhythm is the soft metre of falling drops, or the sweeping of successive sheets of rain.
 Water is everywhere in the poems of the Welsh: it drops from above, swirls from below, washes through the air and streams though each poet's being, opening the vowels and ushering in the mellifluousness of languid consonants.

 I have been keen to see the site of the proposed rewilding and reforestation project for the Cambrian Mountains called the Cambrian Wildwood Project, something which could serve as a model for other rewilding projects in Wales.
-One of the project founders, Simon Ayres, very generously offers to show me the site in the Cambrian Mountains that the organisation wants to purchase and reforest, with a view to later introducing or allowing the recovery of important animal species – like the Pine Marten, to start with.
+One of the project founders, Simon Ayres, very generously offers to show me the site in the Cambrian Mountains that the organisation wants to purchase and reforest, with a view to later introducing or allowing the recovery of important animal species – like the pine marten, to start with.
 Driving along the border between Wales and England, history fuses with geography and I realise why there were constant battles in the Welsh Marches and the Welsh Borders.
 The landscape is a dramatic series of ridges and gorges, and I wonder about the magnificent forests which would have been there, hiding entire armies of the Welsh or English – or Normans, I suppose – before the arrival and devastating triumph of the sheep, and before the large-scale clearing of the woodlands took place.
 Some of the ridges are dense conifer plantations, which allow a glimpse of what could be, again, if groups like Cambrian Wildwood prevail – but the woodlands would be closer to what they once were, broadleaf forest for the most part, and filled with birds and insects and animals.

 Simon Ayres is unworried by the sheets of water bucketing down upon us as we climb from the Landrover.
 The rain gods pelt us with ever-heavier downpours, and the wind alters direction constantly, to ensure that no part of our clothing or our bodies remains unsodden, but still we tread upwards and across the mainly cropped land that Cambrian Wildwood wants to buy, protect from sheep and deer (although in Wales deer aren't nearly as prevalent as they are in Scotland), replant with native broadleaf trees, and nurture until natural processes can take over and the forest is restored.
 It is an admirable and worthy vision, and one that will take prolonged and inspired leadership, with a tight circle of loyal and inspired volunteers, to accomplish.
-Simon tells me that the property abuts an estate belonging to Robert Plant of Led Zeppelin fame, and I wonder if Robert Plant would support the establishment of the Cambrian Wildwood on his doorstep.
+Simon tells me that the property abuts an estate belonging to Robert Plant of Led Zeppelin fame, and I wonder if Robert Plant would support the establishment of the Cambrian Wildwood on his doorstep – a group of “tree Planters”.
 I think of the influences Robert Plant has cited over the years, and believe that he would be in tune both with the philosophy of rewilding and the ambitions of the Cambrian Wildwood group.